 You likely already know how well this works with limited-time discounts – creating a promo video for your events or promotions just helps get the word out in a form that your followers want to see.
 Customers actually prefer watching videos from the brands they follow, as it makes information easy to digest and remember.

 Promo videos are a fun and effective way to convey information, especially time-sensitive information you need your audience to easily grasp and commit to memory.
 Think about all the advertisements you see during the lead up to holiday weekends from big brands promoting their own promotions.
 Or teaser trailers that perfectly capture the mood of a film and go viral, even with very little information about the actual plot.

-In the same way, you can effectively use promo videos to attract new customers and engage current visitors to come check you out – especially if you’re trying to get attendees for an event.
+In the same way, you can effectively use these videos to attract new customers and engage current visitors to come check you out – especially if you’re trying to get attendees for an event.

 What Makes a Good Promo Video?

-The promo video may seem simple in concept, but there’s definitely a few key elements you don’t want to leave out when you’re creating your own.
-They include:
+The promo video may seem simple in concept, but there are definitely a few key elements you don’t want to leave out when you’re creating your own.

 - Think like a teaser.
 The goal of your promo video isn’t to take a deep-dive on your product or services.
 It’s a quick, attention-grabbing trailer to highlight a promotion or event, so use fast cuts in your edit, as well as catchy sound bites or titles.